Management (MGT)

 MGT 357 Project Management for Business (3 credits)

 This course covers topics in management of business projects.
 Students will learn the specific skills that are required to effectively manage projects across a variety of business disciplines.
 The topics include project selection, scope management, team building, cost management, project scheduling, quality management, and risk management.
 Computer software such as Microsoft Project will be used.
 After this course, students will be eligible to sit for the Certified Associate in Project Management (CAPM) exam.
+Restrictions/Requirements: junior standing.

 Course Rotation: NYC: Spring.
 PLV: TBA.

-Prerequisites: MAT 117 (or MAT 134 or 144 or 234) and junior standing.
+Prerequisites: MAT 117 or MAT 134 or MAT 144 or MAT 234 with a minimum grade of D

 MGT 363 Training and Development (3 credits)